Stop Blaming the Handoff — Your Delivery Model Is Broken

 DevOps teams are already asked to make everyone else’s chaos deployable.

-So, if the proposed improvement requires every team to do a mountain of new unplanned work, it will fail, with certainty, and with the quickness.
+If the proposed improvement requires every team to do a mountain of new unplanned work, it will fail quickly and loudly.

-Or even worse, it will succeed just enough to become everyone’s least favorite process.
+Even worse, it might succeed just enough to become everyone’s least favorite process.

-The better answer is to design an operating model that extracts more value from signals teams already create.
+The better answer is an operating model that extracts more value from signals teams already create.

 That is where this series is heading.

-I will present a more intentional hybrid delivery system that protects flow, increases confidence, and reduces the amount of heroics needed to release safely.
+The aim is a more intentional hybrid delivery system that protects flow, increases confidence, and reduces the heroics needed to release safely.

 What This Means for Leaders

-If you lead delivery in a regulated environment, the question is not:
+If you lead delivery in a regulated environment, the useful question is not:

 How do we make teams hand things off better?